Exploring the Calamianes Islands

 There were noticeable changes in Coron since the last time I was here.
 The pueblo was busier, and there are more buildings and establishments around (fortunately not as bustling as Boracay with that Laboracay nonsense).
 The boat operators that give tours around the islands somehow also managed to standardized the fees and the destinations so you can just pick and choose where you want to go, like from the menu at a local burger joint.

-For the first day we explored stayed around the town, with a quick climb to Mt.
+For the first day I explored stayed around the town, with a quick climb to Mt.
 Tapyas, and a to the Maquinit hot springs early in the evening to soothe tired muscles after that climb.
 We did Malcapuya Island, Bulog Dos and Banana Island on the second day.
-Since it was Arvy's first time to Coron we decided to do Kayangan Lake (a must for first time visitors) and its environs for the third day, including CYC Beach, the Coral Garden, Kalachuchi Beach and the Hidden Lagoon
+I also decided to do Kayangan Lake (a must for first time visitors) and its environs for the third day, including CYC Beach, the Coral Garden, Kalachuchi Beach and the Hidden Lagoon

 Day 2: Bulog Dos, Banana Island and Malcapuya Island.